-Recommended entry procedure: use $\frac{3}{4}$ of a lap to climb to a height of 42 degrees line elevation angle and maintain this height in upright level flight for $\frac{1}{8}$ of a lap.
+Recommended entry procedure: Use $\frac{3}{4}$ of a lap to climb to a height of 42 degrees line elevation angle above the base and maintain this height in upright level flight for $\frac{1}{6}$ of a lap.
+Fly $\frac{1}{4}$ of an inside loop to arrive at the point of entry.

-- a) Start of manoeuvre: at the point of entry into the first (inside) loop. - b) The first complete (inside) loop figure: "complete loop" (above) means a full circular loop of 360 degrees.
-The top of this first loop should be tangential to the Wingover path located at 90 degrees to the centre line axis of the whole manoeuvre.
-The model aircraft should recover into upright level flight at a height of 42 degrees line elevation angle.
-This loop should be positioned tangentially to an imaginary "vertical" line drawn upwards at right angles from the ground.
-The lateral position of this line is determined when the model aircraft reaches a "vertical" attitude for the first time and this imaginary line then becomes the lateral reference for the whole manoeuvre. - c) The upright level flight at 42 degrees line elevation angle segment: at 42 degrees line elevation angle the model aircraft should fly on an upright level flight path that is parallel to the ground.
-The length of this segment should be equal to the diameter of the first loop. - d) The second (outside) 3⁄4 of a loop segment: " 3/4 of a loop" means a circular arc of 270 degrees.
-This 3/4 loop should be flown as a true arc without visible deviations from a circular flight path and the bottom should be at a height of 1.5 metres, plus/minus 30 cm.
-This 3⁄4 loop should end with the model aircraft entering a "vertical" climb whose flight path is the same as the great circle line resulting from flying the first loop. - e) The first "vertical" climb segment: the model aircraft should climb "vertically" at right angles to ground and the length of this segment should be equal to the diameter of the first loop. - f) The third (outside) 3⁄4 loop segment: this 3⁄4 loop should be flown as a true arc without visible deviations from a circular flight path and the bottom should be at a height of 42 degrees line elevation.
-This 3⁄4 loop should end with the model aircraft recovering to inverted level flight at a height of 42 degrees line elevation angle. - g) The inverted level flight at 42 degrees line elevation angle segment: the model aircraft should follow an inverted flight path which is parallel to the ground.
-The length of this segment should be equal to the diameter of the first loop. - h) The fourth (inside) 3⁄4 loop segment: this 3⁄4 loop should be flown as a true arc without visible deviations from a circular flight path and the bottom should be at a height of 1.5 metres, plus/minus 30 cm.
-This 3⁄4 loop should end with the model aircraft entering a "vertical" climb whose flight path is the same as the great circle line resulting from flying the first loop. - i) The second "vertical" climb segment: the model aircraft should climb "vertically" at right angles to ground and the length of this segment should be such that the model aircraft flies through the complete clover leaf figure. - j) End of manoeuvre: at the end of the last "vertical" climb, as the model aircraft passes through a point above the centre of the circle.
+The manoeuvre starts at the 9 o'clock point of entry into the 1st loop segment.

+b) The first 3⁄4 of an inside loop segment: It is a circular arc of 270 degrees.

+The top of this 1st loop should be tangential to the wingover path located at 90 degrees to the centre line axis of the whole manoeuvre.
+The model aircraft should recover into upright level flight at a height of 42 degrees line elevation angle above the base.
+This loop should be positioned tangentially to an imaginary vertical line drawn upwards at right angles to the base.
+The lateral position of this line is determined when the model aircraft reaches a vertical attitude for the first time and this imaginary line then becomes the lateral reference for the whole manoeuvre.

+c) The upright level flight horizontal segment:

+It begins at the 42 degree elevation point on the 1st loop.
+A straight line path is flown from this point to the 42 degree elevation point on the 2nd loop in upright level flight.
+The length of this segment should be equal to the diameter of the 1st loop.

+d) The second outside 3⁄4 of a loop segment:

+It is flown as a true arc without visible deviations from a circular flight path.
+The bottom of this loop should be at the height of the base (+/- 30 cm).
+This 3⁄4 loop should end with the model aircraft entering a vertical climb along the lateral reference established in the 1st.

+e) The first vertical climb segment:

+The model aircraft should then climb vertically at right angles to the base.
+The length of this segment should be equal to the diameter of the 1st loop.

+f) The third outside 3⁄4 of a loop segment:

+It should be flown as a true arc without visible deviations from a circular flight path and the bottom should be at the height of the 42 degree line elevation.
+This $\frac{3}{4}$ loop should end with the model aircraft recovering to inverted level flight at the height of the 42 degree line elevation angle.

+g) The inverted horizontal flight segment:

+It is flown with the model aircraft following an inverted flight path which is straight from the 42 degree elevation point on the 3rd loop to the 42 degree elevation point on the 4th loop.
+The length of this segment should be equal to the diameter of the 1st loop.

+h) The fourth (inside) 3⁄4 of a loop segment:

+It should be flown as a true arc without visible deviations from a circular flight path and the bottom should be at the height of the base (+/- 30 cm).
+This 3⁄4 loop should end with the model aircraft entering a vertical climb along the line of lateral reference established in the 1st loop.

+i) The second climb segment:

+The model aircraft should climb vertically at right angles to the base.

+j) End of manoeuvre:

+The manoeuvre ends at the end of the last vertical climb, as the model aircraft passes through a point above the centre of the circle.